zusei/whitepaper/07_Legal_and_Disclaimer/07_1_Risk_Factors.md

 **The Mitigation Strategy:**
 * **The "Density Doctrine":** We strictly limit our launch to **One Zone** (Tanjong Pagar) until we hit 80% saturation.
 We do not open the app to "Global" users until the local grid is viable.
-* **Subsidy Pool:** The Treasury has allocated 15% of the total $ZUSEI supply to "Bootstrap Rewards."
+* **Subsidy Pool:** The Treasury has allocated 15% of the total $ZST supply to "Bootstrap Rewards."
 Even if merchant utility is low in Month 1, the *speculative* APY for early adopters keeps them engaged until the network matures.

 ---

 ## 4. Technical Risk (The Spoofing Arms Race)

 **The Risk:**
-As the value of $Z-WATT rises, the financial incentive to "fake" presence increases.
+As the value of ZP rises, the financial incentive to "fake" presence increases.
 * **Concern:** Sophisticated actors using Software Defined Radios (SDR) or root-access Android emulators attempt to simulate the ZConnect handshake.
 * **Impact:** Inflation of the token supply without real physical value (Value Leakage).